-Republic of Slovenia is using individual licences only.
+Republic of Slovenia is using individual, general and global transfer licences.

 16. Advice given to exporters as to licensability, such as the likelihood of approval for a possible transaction.

 In the case of exporter's application, Ministry of Defence issues the document of likelihood of approval for a possible transaction.